The goals of this chapter are to:

 - Use the principles of relative dating and unconformities to determine the sequence of events for each diagram in Table 3.3 (Figures 3.13-3.16).

 - Identify the type of each unconformity.

-The symbols used for the rocks are standard USGS symbols for common rock types.
-Only conglomerate, limestone, sandstone, shale, granite, and gneiss are used.
+The symbols used to represent common types of rocks are standard USGS symbols.
+You will only see conglomerate, limestone, sandstone, shale, granite, and gneiss in this exercise.
 The subscript letters stand for igneous dikes (D), faults (F), and unconformities (U).
 The colors for each unit are from the geologic time scale shown in Figure 3.1.
 Hint: it is easier to start with the oldest event and work your way forward through time.

 - If the dike is 100 Ma, what is the age of the normal fault? ____________________

 Create your own block model using the web program Visible Geology.

 - Your model should include 2 to 6 sedimentary layers.
 You may want to vary their thickness.
 Each rock type is assigned a unique color.
 You can also include an unconformity (angular, disconformity, or nonconformity).

 - You can include tilting, folds, thrusts, strike-slip faults, and normal faults.

 - You may want to include some igneous rocks as sills or dikes.
 If you include a dike or sill, you may want to assign it a specific age such as 100 Ma.
 This numerical age can be used to give specific dates to events in this geologic history.

 - Include erosion at some point in your model.